Quickscribe Services Ltd.

 • protecting the environment while offering clear pathways to sustainable project approvals.

-While these goals are positive, the new regime creates several fundamental challenges to achieving them: Read the full article by David Bursey, Radha D. Curpen, , Brad Gilmour, Sharon G.K.
-Singh and Charlotte Tea with Bennett Jones LLP.
+Read the full article by David Bursey, Radha D. Curpen, Brad Gilmour, Sharon G.K.
+Singh and Charlotte Teal with Bennett Jones LLP.

 Forest Policy Reforms to Rebuild Coastal Forest Sector